hortonworks/cloudbreak/README.md

 Replace `<VAULT_ROOT_TOKEN>` with the value of `VAULT_ROOT_TOKEN` from the `Profile` file.

-### Running Auth Mock from the Command Line
+### Running Thunderhead Mock from the Command Line
-To run Auth Mock from the command line, run the following Gradle command:
+To run Thunderhead Mock from the command line, run the following Gradle command:

 ```
 ./gradlew :mock-thunderhead:bootRun -PjvmArgs="\